Tag Archive for: Collagen

 The more scientific explanation is this:

-Back to the easy stuff ….
+Now, back to the easy stuff ….

-Gelatin is typically only soluble in hot liquids and is typically used for things that jiggle – think AIP Jello, marshmallows, gummies and gelatin egg substitutes (read more about that here).
-Collagen on the other hand will dissolve in hot or cold mixtures, making it idea for use in beverages, smoothies, soup, sauces and even baked goods.
+Gelatin is usually only soluble in hot liquids and is typically used for things that jiggle – think AIP Jello, marshmallows, gummies and gelatin egg substitutes (read more about egg replacements here).
+Collagen on the other hand will dissolve in hot or cold mixtures, making it ideal for use in beverages, smoothies, soup, sauces and even baked goods (it’ll also help you up your protein content, keep reading).

-Both are almost completely odorless and flavorless so you can add them easily to beverages without effecting the taste.
+Both are almost completely odorless and flavorless, so you can add them easily to beverages without effecting the taste.
 This is important when it comes to a question that I get asked ALL-THE-TIME – “What Protein Powder Can I Use on the AIP?” – You can read my post on that as well – click here.

 On a healing diet, collagen and gelatin are important for a variety of reasons:

-• BONUS – Improves hair and nails
+• Often noted for supporting healthier-looking hair and nails

 Want the complete 411 on Collagen and Your Health?
 Check out this amazing article from my partners at Perfect Supplements – click here.